leapcode/bitmask-dev/docs/keymanager/index.rst

   https://nicknym.test.bitmask.net:6425?address=user@example.com

-And it's up to the the provider's service to determine the sources for the keys.
+It is up to the the provider's service to determine the sources for the keys.

 Keymanager currently implements all the levels defined in the `Transitional Key Validation`_ spec, although the mechanisms for validation currently in place